bluesoft/contributing/README.md

 * Bugfixes
 * Performance improvements
-* Features and components which are likely to be useful to the majority of Sapphire users
+* Features and components which are likely to be useful to the majority of users

 ## Things we won't merge